adonisjs/legacy-docs/3.0/request.md

 #### url

-Returns request current url.
-It will trim query string and hashes of the url.
+Returns request current URL.
+It will trim query string and hashes of the URL.

 ```javascript
 // url - http://foo.com/users?orderBy=desc&limit=10